-We See Your Store-Bought Nightstand and Raise You This Hacked IKEA Dresser
+We See Your Store-Bought Nightstand and Raise You This IKEA Rast Hack

 A $35 upgrade gets you way more storage.

 When Ryia Jones (the blogger behind Kin and Kasa) was redesigning her daughter’s bedroom, a nightstand with storage became a must-have.
-Instead of investing in a traditional one, she decided to transform an IKEA Rast dresser into the exact piece she needed.
+Instead of investing in a traditional one, she decided to transform a small IKEA Rast dresser into the exact piece she needed.
 “It’s just a kid’s room,” she explains.
 “I wasn’t going to buy an expensive piece my daughter was going to grow out of.”

-Jones was adamant about having an open shelf—a closed block would have looked too heavy in the already small room.
-For $75 total—yep, that’s including the furniture and all the supplies—she was able to upgrade the storage to an extra-wide bedside table.
-That’s less than the cost of most typical nightstands cost.
+Jones was adamant about having an open shelf—a closed block would have looked too heavy in the already tiny room.
+For $75 total—that’s including the furniture and all the supplies—she was able to upgrade the storage to an extra-wide bedside table for a fraction of what most typical nightstands cost.
 Here’s exactly how she brought this IKEA Rast hack to life.

 - IKEA Rast dresser